Fragtality/PilotsDeck/README.md

 | --- | --- |

 Every Variable used for reading in the Script has to be registered first.<br/>
-Use the known Plugin Syntax to define Variable Addresses - it is recommended to add optional Prefixes (on any of these Globals).<br/>
+Use the known Plugin Syntax to define Variable Addresses - it is recommended to add optional Prefixes.<br/>
 Typically placed at the Beginning of the File (globally).<br/>
 *Example:*<br/>
 `SimVar("L:AP_VNAV_ARMED")`